 If you refuse to pay, the landlord can have you evicted under a judge’s order.

-A landlord can have you evicted for violating the contract, including, but not limited to, these causes: delayed payments, property damage, or conflict with another neighbor.
+A landlord can have you evicted for violating the contract, which includes issues such as delayed payments, property damage, or conflict with another neighbor.

 Some rental agreements will be carried out through an oral contract.
 This is a good option if you don’t want to do plenty of paperwork and go through many processes for a mere 3- or 6-month rental agreement.